vfarcic/devops24/manuscript/03-manual-cd.md

 The continuous deployment process is relatively easy to explain, even though implementation might get tricky.
 We'll split our requirements into two groups.
 We'll start with a discussion about the overall goals that should be applied to the whole process.
 To be more precise, we'll talk about what I consider non-negotiable requirements.

 A Pipeline needs to be secure.
 Typically, that would not be a problem.
-Before Kubernetes, we would run the pipeline steps on separate servers.
+In past before Kubernetes was born, we would run the pipeline steps on separate servers.
 We'd have one dedicated to building and another for testing.
 We might have one for integration and another for performance tests.
 Once we adopt container schedulers and move into clusters, we lose control of the servers.
 Even though it is possible to run something on a specific server, that is highly discouraged in Kubernetes.
-We should let it schedule Pods with as few restraints as possible.
+We should let Kubernetes schedule Pods with as few restraints as possible.
 That means that our builds and tests might run in the production cluster and that might prove not to be secure.
 If we are not careful, a malicious user might exploit shared space.
 Even more likely, our tests might contain an unwanted side-effect that could put production applications at risk.

 We could create separate clusters.
 One can be dedicated to the production and the other to everything else.
 While that is indeed an option we should explore, Kubernetes already provides the tools we need to make a cluster secure.
-We have RBAC, ServiceAccounts, Namespaces, PodSecurityPolicies, NetworkPolicies, and a few other resources at our disposal.
-We can share the same cluster and be reasonably secure at the same time.
+We have RBAC, ServiceAccounts, Namespaces, PodSecurityPolicies, NetworkPolicies, and a few other resources at our disposal.So we can share the same cluster and be reasonably secure at the same time.

 Security is not the only requirement.
 Even when everything is secured, we still need to make sure that our pipelines do not affect negatively other applications running inside a cluster.
 If we are not careful, tests might, for example, request or use too many resources and, as a result, we might be left with insufficient memory for the other applications and processes running inside our cluster.
 Fortunately, Kubernetes has a solution for those problems as well.
 We can combine Namespaces with LimitRanges and ResourceQuotas.
 While they do not provide a complete guarantee that nothing will go wrong (nothing does), they do provide a set of tools that, when used correctly, do provide reasonable guarantees that the processes in a Namespace will not go "wild".